jacebenson/cedar/docs/docs/tutorial/chapter7/rbac.md

 ### Changing Roles on a User

-Let's use the Redwood console again to quickly update our admin user to actually have the `admin` role:
+Let's use the Cedar console again to quickly update our admin user to actually have the `admin` role:

 ```bash
 yarn rw c